Everest Base Camp Trek in February: Guide, Tips & Itinerary

 Our professional team ensures a safe and enjoyable trek throughout the year, including February.
 Join us for the trek of a lifetime!

-Weather Conditions for Everest Base Camp Trek in February
+February Weather for Everest Base Camp Trek: What to Expect

 Everest Base Camp Tour usually starts in Lukla at 2,860 metres (9,383 ft).
-High passes and all the Basecamp can be entirely covered in snow, which means they can be closed for trekking if there are too much snow and ice.
+High passes and even the base camp area can be covered in snow.
+If there is too much snow and ice, some sections can be closed for safety.
 And although they are mostly closed from December to January, if you are lucky, they can be open during February.

 Always expect passes and base camps to have more extreme conditions than the lower and shorter treks.

-Generally, the days are always clear in the winter season in Nepal.
-Offering you the best view of the mountains in December, January and February.
+Generally, winter days in Nepal are clear, which gives you some of the best mountain views in December, January, and February.
 Hence February is a good month for trekking to Everest Base Camp.

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.